2021 Hawaii Rainbow Warriors football team: At UCLA

 The Bruins opened the second half by driving 75 yards in 5 plays, culminated by a 44-yard touchdown from Thompson-Robinson to Kazmeir Allen.
-Barr-Mira's extra point was no good, so the Bruin's lead was now 37-3.
-The special teams woes for Hawai'i continued as Matthew Shipley's punt was blocked by Ale Kaho and recovered by David Priebe for a Bruins touchdown.
-UCLA's lead was now 44-3.
-After trading punts, Cordeiro executed a 9-play, 90-yard drive, finding Caleb Phillips for the 'Bows first touchdown of the season.
-The UCLA lead was now 44-10.
-After a three-and-out for the 'Bows, Cordeiro on his next series was intercepted by Jay Shaw.
+Barr-Mira's extra point was no good, so the Bruin's lead was now 37–3.
+The special teams woes for Hawaii continued as Matthew Shipley's punt was blocked by Ale Kaho and recovered by David Priebe for a Bruins touchdown.
+UCLA's lead was now 44–3.
+After trading punts, Cordeiro executed a 9-play, 90-yard drive, finding Caleb Phillips for the Bows' first touchdown of the season.
+The UCLA lead was now 44–10.
+After a three-and-out for the Bows, Cordeiro on his next series was intercepted by Jay Shaw.
 True freshman Brayden Schager out of Highland Park, Texas saw his first collegiate action on the Bows' final series, driving to the UCLA 31 before failing to connect with James Phillips on 4th-and-3.
 Redshirt freshman quarterback Ethan Garbers finished out the game for the Bruins.
-The Bruins won the contest 44-10.
+The Bruins won the contest 44–10.
 Cordeiro completed 25 of 47 passes for 220 yards, a touchdown, and 2 interceptions.
 Schager was 3 of 6 for 23 yards.
 Thompson-Robinson completed 10 of 20 passes for 130 yards and a touchdown.
 Charbonnet ran for 106 yards and 3 touchdowns on only 6 carries.
-The Bruins' rushing attack outgained that of Hawai'i 244 to 26.
+The Bruins' rushing attack outgained that of Hawaii 244 to 26.